Slamtec/rplidar_sdk/README.md

 If you have any extra questions, please feel free to contact us at our support email:

     support AT slamtec DOT com

+## Python3 Driver and Viewer

+RPLidar Viewer Instructions:

+    Mouse:
+        Left Click and Hold - moves (translates) the scan data on the screen Right Click and Hold -  rotates the scan data on the screen (display purposes only, i.e., recorded scan data is unaffected)
+        Mouse Wheel - forward to zoom in, backwards to zoom out Double Left Click - re-center the scan data Double Right Click - re-orientate (rotate) the scan data Double Middle Click - reset the zoom level

+    Keyboard:
+        r key    - toogles the faint ray traces on/off within the viewer [/{ key - increases point size
+        ]/} key - decreases point size
+        =/+ key - zooms in
+        -/_ key - zooms out
+        Up/Down/Left/Right keys - moves the scan data in the respective direction ,/< key    - rotates the scan data counter-clockwise ./> key - rotates the scan data clockwise c key    - re-center the scan data o key    - re-orientate (rotate) the scan data z key    - reset the zoom level i key    - re-center and re-orientate and reset the zoom (initializes the default viewer settings) Esc key    - Ends the scanning session and closes the viewer